microsoft/vstest-docs/RFCs/0017-TestCase-FullyQualifiedName.md

 ## Managed Tests that are Not Type/Method Based

 It is possible to create unit tests in managed code where tests are not necessarily based on types & methods.
 While this is somewhat uncommon, we need to be able to handle this situation gracefully.
-Some examples are gherkin-dotnet and custom discoverers in xUnit.
+Some examples are custom discoverers written for xUnit and SpecFlow tests created from configuration.
 In these examples, an externally parsed definition file may determine the tests.
 For these cases, we have defined the 'other' form of FQN.
 FQNs in this form will look similar to the following.

     fqn://clr/o/{extension}/{other}/{url}/{segments}…